-In 2006 Dr. McKenzie began practicing small animal emergency and critical care medicine at Veterinary Emergency Care, and continues on this path with VEC today.
-Like all of the veterinarians at Veterinary Emergency Care, Dr. McKenzie is committed to provide quality emergency and critical care with compassion for your pet
+In 2006, Dr. McKenzie began practicing small animal emergency and critical care medicine at Veterinary Emergency Care, and continues on this path with VEC today.
+Like all of the veterinarians at Veterinary Emergency Care, Dr. McKenzie is committed to providing quality emergency and critical care, with compassion, for your pet.

 Dr. Christopher Powers

 Dr. Christopher Powers received his Doctorate in Veterinary Medicine from the University of Tennessee in 1999.
 Following graduation, he worked at a small animal practice here in Charleston, SC for six years.
 His passion has always been emergency and critical care medicine.
 Therefore, he decided to take a position at Veterinary Emergency Care and has been with us since 2005.

 Dr. Powers was born in India and was raised in an orphanage since two days after being born.
 He was adopted when he was 3-1/2 years old and grew up in Maryland.
 Dr. Powers has been blessed with a beautiful wife and two amazing sons.
 On his days off, he enjoys playing soccer, exercising, going to the beach, reading the Bible, wrestling with his Great Dane, and being a dad.